richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_modules.md

 - `terraform init` downloads the modules into .terraform directory prior to downloading the provider plugins.
     - Creates a modules folder including modules.json file that contains details of the modules.
-    - Public modules are downloaded into a sub folder e.g. modules\vnet.
+    - External modules are downloaded into a sub folder e.g. modules\vnet.
-    - Private modules are referenced only in the modules.json file.
+    - Internal modules (those within a subfolder from the working directory) are referenced only in the modules.json file.

 # Taint Resource

 - Use `terraform state list` to identify the resource that you wish to taint.
 - Run `terraform taint` command e.g. `terraform taint module.vnet.azurerm_subnet.subnet[2]` and then `terraform apply`.
 At this point on the next terraform apply the tainted resource will be recreated.

+*Note: HashiCorp now recommend the use of `terraform apply -replace='module.vnet.azurerm_subnet.subnet[2]'` instead of the `[terraform taint](https://www.terraform.io/cli/commands/taint)` command.*

 # Child Module